-When it comes to antiquing, collecting, classic furnishings, home décor, or snagging that one-of-a-kind find that makes your whole year, there’s no better place for an antique shopping road trip in Northern California than Downtown Oroville.
-Whether you prefer pop-up shops, locations with a long history of their own, bargain-basement gems, or vintage rarities, Oroville is worth a trip for every hunter of antique treasures.
+When it comes to classic furnishings, home décor, or snagging that one-of-a-kind find that makes your whole year, there’s no better destination for an antique road trip in Northern California than Downtown Oroville.

 Farmhouse Cottage

-A shop with an eye for quality over quantity, Farmhouse Cottage is an upscale treasure trove worth stopping for.
-Enjoy a curated collection with a fresh, welcoming co-op atmosphere that’s loaded with vintage home décor options and rounded out by hand-selected local products to make your shopping experience that much brighter.
+A shop with an eye for quality over quantity, Farmhouse Cottage is an upscale treasure trove.
+It features a curated collection with a fresh, welcoming co-op atmosphere.
+You’ll find a mix of vintage home décor and hand-selected local products that give the shop a bright, modern-meets-vintage feel.

 Franklin & Company